rust-lang/const-eval/promotion.md

 ## Open questions

-* There is a fourth kind of CTFE failure -- and endless loop being detected.
+* There is a fourth kind of CTFE failure -- resource exhaustion.
 What do we do when that happens while evaluating a promoted?